atskae/computer-graphics/scratch-a-pixel/notes/02-geometry/08-spherical-coordinates-trig/README.md

 In previous chapters, we've been using the right-hand coordinate system when we were describing things in the World Coordinate System.

 But since the convention in shading uses the *left-hand coordinate system*, when we say we convert from the World Coordinate System (where the up vector is the y-axis) to the Local (target) coordinate system (where the up vector is the z-axis), the World Coordinate System is left-handed!!
-* (the notes totally don't tell you this so I was so confused why the values were flipped in their calculations... 😑 UGH it sucks that you don't know if things are typos, because there are typos that show up often, or you're just stupid or what)
-* (I also don't know if the above is the correct assumption, but whatever.
-Can't do anything about it...)
-* ("scratchpixel uses the right-handed coordinate system" they said...)

 The *local coordinate system* in the following sections will mean the *left-handed* coordinate system where:
 * The right vector is the x-axis